Wusun: Establishing relations with the Han

+According to Sima Qian in the Shiji:

-The Wusun approved of a possible alliance, and Zhang Qian was sent as ambassador in 115 BCE.
+The Wusun approved of a possible alliance, and Zhang Qian was sent as ambassador in 115 BC.
 According to the agreement the Wusun would jointly attack the Xiongnu with the Han, while they were offered a Han princess in marriage and the return of their original Gansu homeland (heqin).
-Due to fear of the Xiongnu, the Wusun however had second thoughts and suggested sending a delegation to the Han rather than moving their capital further west.
+However, due to fear of the Xiongnu, the Wusun had second thoughts and suggested sending a delegation to the Han rather than moving their capital further west.